isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Food.md

 **Hainanese Chicken Rice**

-As the [Hainanese chicken rice](https://eresources.nlb.gov.sg/infopedia/articles/SIP_910_2005-01-11.html){:target="_blank"} is said to have taken root in areas like Middle Road and Purvis Street during the pre-war years, Bras Basah could be seen as the place of origin for the beloved local fare.
+A ubiquitous sight in hawker centres across Singapore, the [Hainanese chicken rice](https://eresources.nlb.gov.sg/infopedia/articles/SIP_910_2005-01-11.html){:target="_blank"} is also on the menu in many major restaurants and even hotel cafés.
+Regardless where it is found or how much it cost, this dish is more or less prepared this way: bite-sized slices of chicken — or a whole chicken if you’re eating as a big group — served with fragrant rice, spicy chilli and ginger paste.
+In Singapore, the Hainanese Chicken Rice is said to have taken root in areas like Middle Road and Purvis Street during the pre-war years.
+As such, Bras Basah could be seen as the place of origin for the beloved local fare.

 | |
 |:--------:|